-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiation and Administration Governor's Office of Employee Relations

-Roger Scales Director of Labor Relations
+Roger Scales Director of Labor Relations Public Employees Federation

-MEMORANDUM OF UNDERSTANDING NEW YORK STATE GOVERNOR'S OFFICE OF EMPLOYEE RELATIONS AND THE PUBLIC EMPLOYEES FEDERATION, AFL-CIO
+MEMORANDUM OF UNDERSTANDING NEW YORK STATE GOVERNOR'S OFFICE OF EMPLOYEE RELATIONS AND

+THE PUBLIC EMPLOYEES FEDERATION, AFL-CIO Concerning LEAVE DONATION/EXCHANGE PROGRAM

 The State agrees to continue the Leave Donation/Exchange Program providing for the donation of annual leave credits to employees absent due to long-term personal illness.
 The intent of this program is to assist such employees who, because of long term illness, have exhausted their accrued leave credits and are subject to a severe loss of income during a continuing absence from work.
-This appendix extends the current provisions of the Leave Donation Program.
-However, provisions governing donation of leave credits across agency lines by employees other than family members shall be a pilot program that ends on April 1, 2007 unless the parties mutually agree to extend such provisions beyond that date.

-♦ Donations may be made by PEF-represented employees to other PEF-represented employees who meet the following eligibility requirements:

-• are employed in the same agency or are family members employed in different agencies or during the period commencing as soon as practicable following ratification through April 1, 2007 are employees other than a family member employed in another agency.
-For purposes of the Leave Donation Program, family is defined as any relative or relative-in-law, regardless of place of residence, or any person with whom the employee makes his/her home;

-• are subject to the Attendance Rules of the Department of Civil Service, or agency attendance rules established pursuant to Section 136 of the Civil Service Law, or the attendance rules established by the Education Commissioner's Regulations (Chapter 7 of the Regulations of the Commissioner of Education pursuant to Sections 4307 and 4354 of the Education Law), and are otherwise eligible to earn leave credits;

-• are absent due to a non-occupational, personal illness or disability for which they have submitted (and continue to submit as requested) medical documentation satisfactory to management

-• have exhausted all leave credits;

-• are expected to be absent for at least two bi-weekly payroll periods following exhaustion of leave credits or sick leave at half-pay; and,

-• must not have had any disciplinary actions, or unsatisfactory performance evaluations within their last three years of State employment.

-✤ Recipients do not earn leave credits or accrue eligibility for sick leave at half-pay while using donated credits.

-• Donations can be utilized in full-day units upon exhaustion of all leave credits prior to sick leave at half-pay, or in full or half-day units upon exhaustion of their sick leave at half-pay eligibility.

-Donations can be made from annual leave only.

-♦ Donations must be made in full-day (7.5 or 8 hours) units.

-✤ An employee's continuing eligibility to participate in the program will be reviewed at least every 30 days.

-Employees can be terminated by operation of law, rule or regulation, even if they have received donations that would carry them on the payroll beyond the termination date.
-(Examples include layoff, termination of temporary employment, and termination under Section 73 of the Civil Service Law after one continuous year of absence.)

-◆ The employee, co-workers or local union representatives may solicit donations; the employing agency does not solicit donations.

-Donor identity is kept strictly confidential.
+- ❖ Donations may be made by PEF-represented employees to other PEF-represented employees who meet the following eligibility requirements: - are employed in any agency; - are subject to the Attendance Rules of the Department of Civil Service, or agency attendance rules established pursuant to Section 136 of the Civil Service Law, or the attendance rules established by the Education Commissioner's Regulations (Chapter 7 of the Regulations of the Commissioner of Education pursuant to Sections 4307 and 4354 of the Education Law), and are otherwise eligible to earn leave credits; - are absent due to a non-occupational, personal illness or disability for which they have submitted (and continue to submit as requested) medical documentation satisfactory to management; - have exhausted all leave credits; - are expected to be absent for at least two bi-weekly payroll periods following exhaustion of leave credits or sick leave at half-pay; and, - must not have had any disciplinary actions, or unsatisfactory performance evaluations within their last three years of State employment. - Recipients do not earn leave credits or accrue eligibility for sick leave at half-pay while using donated credits. - ❖ Donations can be utilized in full-day units upon exhaustion of all leave credits prior to sick leave at half-pay, or in full or half-day units upon exhaustion of their sick leave at half-pay eligibility. - ❖ Donations can be made from annual leave only. - ❖ Donations must be made in full-day (7.5 or 8 hours) units. - ❖ An employee's continuing eligibility to participate in the program will be reviewed at least every 30 days. - ❖ Employees can be terminated by operation of law, rule or regulation, even if they have received donations that would carry them on the payroll beyond the termination date.
+(Examples include layoff, termination of temporary employment, and termination under Section 73 of the Civil Service Law after one continuous year of absence.) - ❖ The employee, co-workers or local union representatives may solicit donations; the employing agency does not solicit donations. - ❖ Donor identity is kept strictly confidential.

-• Donors must retain a minimum balance of at least 10 days of annual leave standing to their credit after making a donation.
-Donors cannot donate vacation that they would otherwise forfeit.

-✤ Donations made across agency lines shall be used prior to donations made within an agency.
+- ❖ Donors must retain a minimum balance of at least 10 days of annual leave standing to their credit after making a donation.
+Donors cannot donate vacation that they would otherwise forfeit. - ❖ Donations made across agency lines shall be used prior to donations made within an agency.
 Donated credits not used by recipients are returned to donors, provided the donor is employed in the same agency as the recipient.
-Donated credits from employees outside the agency will not be returned.

-✤ The Personnel/Payroll Office of the employing agency or facility will be responsible for verifying medical documentation, reviewing eligibility requirements, approving and processing donations, confirming employee acceptance of donations, and transferring credits.

-✤ The program will not be subject to the grievance procedure.

-✤ Leave Donation Exchange
+Donated credits from employees outside the agency will not be returned. - ❖ The Personnel/Payroll Office of the employing agency or facility will be responsible for verifying medical documentation, reviewing eligibility requirements, approving and processing donations, confirming employee acceptance of donations, and transferring credits. - ❖ The program will not be subject to the grievance procedure. - Leave Donation Exchange